What is it?

 Is there concern for the safety of its use?

 Special Precautions & Warnings:

-Stomach-area (abdominal) surgery: There is concern that some aggressive breathing techniques, such as “Kapalabhati pranayama,” might place too much pressure on the stomach area (abdomen) and harm people who have recently had abdominal surgery.
+Abdominal surgery: Some aggressive breathing techniques, such as “Kapalabhati pranayama,” might place too much pressure on the stomach area and harm people who have recently had abdominal surgery.

-High blood pressure: There is concern that some aggressive breathing techniques, such as “Kapalabhati pranayama,” might temporarily increase blood pressure and harm people with uncontrolled high blood pressure.
+High blood pressure: Some aggressive breathing techniques, such as “Kapalabhati pranayama,” might temporarily increase blood pressure and harm people with uncontrolled high blood pressure.

 Eye lens implant: Sometimes a lens implant can move and cause rubbing and pain in the eye.
 Some positions in yoga might make this movement worse.

 Are there any interactions with herbs and supplements?

 There are many different styles of yoga, including Hatha, Ashtanga, Yin, Iyengar, and Kundalini.
 Most involve controlled breathing, meditation, and body posturing.
 Some forms are more physically demanding than others.
 There is no standardized certification for yoga teachers.
 Many schools and teachers register with the Yoga Alliance.
 Registered teachers typically indicate the level of training they’ve received with RYT 200 (200 hours) or RYT 500 (500 hours).